vanajmoorthy/caddy/README.md

 ![caddy name](screenshots/name.png)

-_PS: Caddy even generates a custom .gitignore for you witht the files of your choice!_
+_PS: Caddy even generates a custom .gitignore for you with the files of your choice!_

 ### About the name